in28minutes/Java-EE-Design-Patterns/README.md

 - The DAO will help to hide details of access to the data source from the client.
 - Promotes easier migration from one data source to another

-#Service Locator  (With Spring - these kind of things have become obselete)
-- Is a Singleton that is used to reuse code performing the JNDI lookup .
-- Abstracts complexity
-- Provides uniform service access to Clients
-- Improves performance
-- Sometimes referred to as the EJBHomeFactory ( EJB design patterns ) .

 #Value List Handler